Princess and I: Plot

 Yangdon is then turned to chaos by Behati.
 King Anand is taken prisoner and Mikay had to run and hide even before reaching the palace.
 Meanwhile, Gino hears of this and immediately goes back to find Mikay.
-Mikay tries to contact Gino over the phone in the hopes that he still hasn't left.
-Gino gets the call from Mikay and told her to hide to a safe place as he promised look for her and find her.
+Mikay tries to contact Gino over the phone in the hopes that he still has not left.
+Gino gets the call from Mikay and told her to hide to a safe place as he promised to look for her and find her.

 He finds Mikay, scared and hiding in the forest and Gino promises to never leave Mikay again.
 The two spend the evening hiding behind a tree, away from any of the Silangan.
-In the morning, they are found by Sivaji, their hopes were up because they thought Sivaji was there to save them but they find out that Sivaji is no more than a traitor.
-Gino tells Mikay to run away as he fights against Sivaji and the guards but Gino gets beaten and taken as hostage in the palace.
+In the morning, they are found by Sivaji, their hopes were up because they thought Sivaji was there to save them, but they find out that Sivaji is no more than a traitor.
+Gino tells Mikay to run away as he fights against Sivaji and the guards, but Gino gets beaten and taken as hostage in the palace.

 Mikay is found by a trusted member of the West and is taken to safety with the rest of the West.
 Priam is shot dead.
 Despite Mikay's requests to look for Gino and her father, she is told to stay strong because a lot of her people need help from lack of food and injuries.

 As Gino's injuries get worse and is suffering more and more in prison, the members of the Drukpah beg for the guards to help him but in instead Jao comes.
 Jao gets the guards to take Gino's shirt off.

-Mikay travels from city to city in Yangdon offering as much help as she can to her suffering people, Jao travels to one of these cities and tells the people to give something to Mikay.
-A blood stained white tee shirt, Mikay instantly notices that it is Gino's.
-She gets worried for him but she still knows that Gino is alive and she broadcasts a worldwide speech about what is currently happening and Yangdon but doesn't ask for anything but prayers, she also speaks out about how she doesn't see a difference between the Kanluran and Silangan and she says that all they need is understanding.

-Mikay accepts Jao's proposal in return for Gino and her father's welfare and also for the East and West Kingdoms to be able to finally get together.

-Jao and the Silangan guards return the wounded Gino to Mikay, and the West guards take him to their safehouse.
-Mikay takes care of Gino and helps him recover as she told him how happy she was that her Knight in Shining Armor, as how she refers him, was safe.